-The five largest wholly- or partially provincial-funded initiatives on which Sophie worked for many hundreds of hours to bring to fruition in the Kingston area are:
+The five largest wholly or partially provincial-funded initiatives on which Sophie worked for many hundreds of hours to help make happen in and around Kingston are:

 - New ferries for Wolfe and Amherst Islands ($61 million over 3 years) – These will eliminate long wait times, increase tourism and ensure back-up when a ferry has to be taken out of service for maintenance.

-- Provincial funding for the Third Crossing ($180 million over 3 years) – Ontario’s $60 million commitment towards constructing this long-awaited bridge between Kingston’s north and east ends was critical to securing matching federal funding, thereby enabling the project to proceed.
+- The Third Crossing ($180 million over 3 years) – Ontario’s $60 million commitment towards constructing this long-awaited bridge between Kingston’s north and east ends was critical to securing matching federal funding, thereby enabling the project to proceed.

-- Provincial funding under the Jobs and Prosperity Fund towards Feihe International’s planned state-of-the-art baby formula production facility in Kingston (a $24 million share of the company’s estimated $225 million project) – This is expected to generate 277 new jobs in our community.
+- Feihe International’s state-of-the-art baby formula facility in Kingston ($24 million of an estimated $225 million project) – This is expected to generate 277 new jobs in our community.

 - Provincial funding for a new Street Health facility in Kingston ($7.6 million) – The 2016 opening of this new downtown facility enabled very significant improvements in the delivery of comprehensive health services to vulnerable populations in our community.

 Together, these projects alone will amount to nearly a billion dollars of new investment in our community.
-That translates into very significant employment and other opportunities for a large number of our people.
+That translates into very significant employment and other opportunities for a large number of Kingstonians.

-In addition, a sampling of Sophie’s many personal initiatives as our MPP to build more collaborative community approaches to help address specific challenges includes having:
+In addition, the following is a sampling of Sophie’s many personal initiatives as our MPP to build more collaborative community approaches to help address specific challenges.
+Sophie has:

-- Built an advocacy committee for mental health issues, which has thus far focussed on mental health in education and on eating disorders;
+- Built an advocacy committee for mental health issues, which has thus far focussed on mental health in educational settings and on eating disorders;

 - Listened to the voice of youth through continuous engagement, including developing a local youth advocacy advisory group, and working with a provincial youth advisory committee on a conference on both general and mental health care for youth;